 by Barry Keate

-Arches Tinnitus Sleep Formula™ contains time-release melatonin, a hormone produced by the body in the pineal gland of the brain and in the retina of the human eye.
+Melatonin, a hormone produced by the body and is found in the pineal gland of the brain and in the retina of the human eye.
 Melatonin secretion forms part of the system that regulates the sleep-wake cycle by chemically causing drowsiness and lowering body temperature.

 Human melatonin production decreases as a person ages.
 (1) Production is also inhibited by light to the retina and promoted by darkness.
 It is principally blue light that inhibits melatonin.
 Until recent history, humans in temperate climates were exposed to a few hours of blue daylight in the winter; their fires at night gave predominantly yellow light.
 The incandescent light bulbs widely used in the twentieth century produced mostly yellow light with very little blue light.
 (2)